blackflux/js-gardener/README.md

 Badges represent external services that integrate with your repository.
 This section will instruct you on how to set up and utilize each service.
 When completed, verify each service by clicking the corresponding badge.

+Before configuring external services, ensure `npm test` runs locally without errors and all changes are pushed to the repository.

 If you username is different between github and a service, you will need to adjust the badge url.

 ### Travis